akuma-your-death/smart-dashboard/README.md

 + bug fix with nmap
 - still doesnt working on linux

-this is a python tool.
-Its the first version so its not the best.
-I will update the HTML content with css and add some more things to use.
+this is my first python tool that i want to show everone and help with this.
 Run only dashboard.py the rest will be created and run be themself

 made with ❤️ from akuma-your-death